-The Kennon Green Energy Portfolio, or KGEP, is a side-project I created in April of 2013.
-In explained in the first post on the KGEP that it calls for me to acquire a collection of securities, assets, and other property in the energy and natural resource sectors, including, but not limited to, oil, natural gas, coal, generation, distribution, pipeline, refining, and timber.
+The Kennon-Green Family Energy Portfolio, or KGEP, is a side-project I created in April of 2013.
+It calls for me to acquire a collection of securities, assets, and other property in the energy and natural resource sectors, including, but not limited to, oil, natural gas, coal, generation, distribution, pipeline, refining, and timber.
 The property is to be held in a custody account at my primary bank, fully paid for, with dividends and distributions direct deposited as another source of income.
 The time period for the build-up phase is 25 years, at the end of which point, I will consider the program a success if the energy assets, by themselves, are sufficient to keep my family independently wealthy for generations.
 Like its sister portfolio, the KRIP plan, I may discuss some of the activities on the site from time to time.

 One of the ways I manage my life is to sit in a room several times a year, staring off into the distance, and trying to imagine 5, 10, 15, 20, 30+ years in the future.
 I ask myself what things I wish I had done when I was younger, what things I would have wanted to avoid, what risks I would have wanted to take, and what experiences I would have wanted to have.
-One thing that has come up several times during these exercises is the concept of energy assets.
+A topic that has come up several times during these exercises is the concept of energy assets.
 A portfolio of energy assets is fundamentally different in nature than almost any other security, business, or holding.